 By learning to control your breath, you can influence your feelings and affect your body.
 Adjusting your breathing in certain ways when you pause helps you feel calm.
-Once you feel more calm, you can re-focus.
+Once you feel calmer, you can re-focus.
 This becomes especially important in difficult situations, such as when you are surrounded by disorder and chaos.

-To relax, you can change your breathing so that your upper belly and lower ribs come outward as you breathe in and go inward as you breathe out.
-This happens when you use the large breathing muscle in the middle of your body to move the air in and out of your lungs.
-This is different from breathing mainly into your upper chest, which tends to make you feel more anxious.
+To relax, we can change our breathing so that our upper belly and lower ribs come outward as we breathe in, and they go inward as we breathe out.
+This happens when we use a large breathing muscle in the middle of our body to move air in and out of our lungs.
+This is different from breathing mainly into our upper chest, which tends to make us feel more anxious.